hakivvi/CTF-Writeups/SecurinetsQuals2023/WEB/0CSP/README.md

 ![](assets/securinets.png)

-`/securinets` is using DOMPurify so no XSS, unlink `/helloworld`, however the XSS must come from the response of (`/GetToken`). lets see if we can change it:
+`/securinets` is using DOMPurify so no XSS, unlike `/helloworld`, however the XSS must come from the response of (`/GetToken`). lets see if we can change it:
 ```py
 @app.route('/GetToken', methods=['GET', 'OPTIONS'])
 def get_token():